Recife (footballer)

 Wheidson Roberto dos Santos (born 14 October 1994) - known as Recife - is a Brazilian footballer who plays as a defensive midfielder for Sergipe.

-Club career
+Career

 Recife began his football career with Flamengo, appearing for the club in the 2014 Copa Libertadores.
-Recife made his Série A debut at 17 July 2014 against Clube Atlético Paranaense in a 1-0 home win.
+Recife made his Série A debut at 17 July 2014 against Clube Atlético Paranaense in a 1–0 home win.
 However, he struggled to integrate into Flamengo's first team and was sent out of successive loans to Atlético-GO and Tupi.